Toshio Kuroda (Shinto professor): Kuroda's position on Shinto

+Specifically, Kuroda argues that Shinto as a distinct religion was born only in the modern period after emerging in the Middle Ages as an offshoot of Buddhism.
+He points out how the state formalization of kami rituals and the state ranking of shrines during the Heian period were not the emergence of Shinto as an independent religion, but an effort to explain local beliefs in Buddhist terms.
+He also claims that, if it's true that the two characters for "Shinto" (神道, Shintō) appear very early in the historical record, for example in the Nihon Shoki, this does not mean today's Shinto already existed as a religion at the time because it can be read as a generic term for popular beliefs.
+Alternatively, he proposes it could be a name for Taoism, as the term was used contemporaneously in China in that way.
+Indeed, according to Kuroda, many lasting features of Shinto, for example the worship of mirrors and swords or the very structure of Ise Shrine (Shinto's holiest and most important site) are typical of Taoism.
+The term Shinto in old texts therefore does not necessarily indicate something uniquely Japanese.

-Such has been his influence that today Japanese specialists, when talking about events antecedent the Japanese Middle Ages, to avoid using the term Shinto have acquired a strong tendency to use instead other terms like jingi shinkō (神祇信仰, kami worship).
+Such has been his influence that today Japanese specialists, when talking about events antecedent the Japanese Middle Ages, to avoid using the term Shinto, have acquired a strong tendency to use instead other terms like jingi shinkō (神祇信仰, kami worship).

 Kuroda's kenmon taisei

 Another major contribution was his kenmon taisei (権門体制, system of ruling elites) theory.
 Traditional scholarship characterized medieval history as the period of emergence of military governments and new forms of Buddhism (the Kamakura Buddhist schools like Rinzai and Nichiren).
 To the contrary, Kuroda emphasized the continuation of the power of the Kyoto court and of the older schools of Buddhism from the Heian period.
 He claimed that government was not a prerogative of the warrior cast, but rather a power-sharing arrangement between three blocks (the "kenmon" (権門, system of ruling elites)), namely the warriors, the aristocrats, and the religious centers of power, with the Emperor acting as an arbiter.